williamfagancec/unlockt-forms/replit.md

 # Unlockt Insurance Form Application

 ## Recent Changes
+- **2025-10-24**: Added validation guard for SENDGRID_FROM_EMAIL in password reset email function.
+Fails fast with explicit error message if environment variable is not configured, preventing unclear SendGrid errors.
 - **2025-10-24**: Refactored password reset token consumption to use .returning() instead of rowCount for database driver portability.
 Ensures single-use token semantics work consistently across PostgreSQL drivers (Neon serverless and standard pg).
 - **2025-10-24**: Updated session check endpoint to verify user.isFrozen status.
 Frozen accounts are now treated the same as inactive accounts - session is destroyed and user is logged out, preventing frozen users from maintaining active sessions.
 - **2025-10-24**: Added defensive guards to prevent bcrypt.compare runtime errors when passwordHash is null/undefined in login and change-password flows.
 Returns appropriate error messages while maintaining user enumeration protection.